Everest Marathon Fund

 - Shiva Nepal for Deepshika School

-Over fourteen races we have raised more than £578,000.
+Over fifteen races we have raised £605,000.
 The only administrative cost is the annual inspection of accounts for the Charity Commission.

 Money for the Fund is raised by individual runners.
 For those who wish to raise money for other charities, we ask that at least 50% of the money raised be given to the Everest Marathon Fund.
 A sponsorship pack and further information is supplied to all participants.
 Donations can be made online via www.virginmoneygiving.com.